vega/voyager/README.md

 1. publish the current version to npm
 2. deploy the current branch to gh-pages and
 3. create a release tag for github and bower.

+## Acknowledgement

+Voyager's development is led by Dominik Moritz, Kanit Wongsuphasawat, and Jeffrey Heer at the University of Washington [Interactive Data Lab](http://idl.cs.washington.edu), in collaboration with [UW eScience Institute](http://escience.washington.edu/) and [Tableau Research](http://research.tableau.com)

+We used [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular) for bootstraping our project.